xoeye/typecats/README.md

    context of structuring data from APIs, where the API contract may not require all keys to be provided for a given type, and where new attributes/keys may be defined later on that old clients would not know about (backwards compatibility).
+In these cases, not defining a default value would complicate the code, by forcing developers to remember which keys needed to be added to a raw data `dict` before structuring it.

    On the other hand, there are some facets of the data that are absolutely required.
-A common example would be a database ID - without a defined ID, the object/data is meaningless. `typecats` allows you to enforce the most basic level of compliance by not defining defaults, which forces clients to provide not simply a value of the proper type, but a non-empty value of that type - the empty string would never be a valid database ID.
+A common example would be a database ID - without a defined ID, the object/data is meaningless. `typecats` allows you to enforce the most basic level of compliance by not defining defaults, which forces clients to provide not simply a value of the proper type, but a non-empty value of that type - for instance, the empty string would never be a valid database ID.

-3. Objects may subclass `dict` in order to transparently retain untyped keys for a roundtrip structure-unstructure.
+3. Objects may subclass `dict` in order to transparently retain untyped key/value pairs for a roundtrip structure-unstructure.
 These are called `Wildcats`, since they allow a significant amount of extra functionality at the cost of not fully enforcing type-checking.

    ```
    @Cat